Sand casting: Chamotte sand

 Chamotte is made by calcining fire clay (Al2O3-SiO2) above 1100 C. Its fusion point is 1750 C and has low thermal expansion.
 It is the second cheapest sand, however it is still twice as expensive as silica.
 Its disadvantages are very coarse grains, which result in a poor surface finish, and it is limited to dry sand molding.
 Mold washes are used to overcome the surface finish problems.
 This sand is usually used when casting large steel workpieces.

-Other materials

-Modern casting production methods can manufacture thin and accurate molds—of a material superficially resembling papier-mâché, such as is used in egg cartons, but that is refractory in nature—that are then supported by some means, such as dry sand surrounded by a box, during the casting process.
-Due to the higher accuracy it is possible to make thinner and hence lighter castings, because extra metal need not be present to allow for variations in the molds.
-These thin-mold casting methods have been used since the 1960s in the manufacture of cast-iron engine blocks and cylinder heads for automotive applications.

 Binders

 Binders are added to a base sand to bond the sand particles together (i.e. it is the glue that holds the mold together).

 Clay and water

 A mixture of clay and water is the most commonly used binder.
 There are two types of clay commonly used: bentonite and kaolinite, with the former being the most common.

 Oil

 Oils, such as linseed oil, other vegetable oils and marine oils, used to be used as a binder, however due to their increasing cost, they have been mostly phased out.
 The oil also required careful baking at 100 to 200 C to cure (if overheated, the oil becomes brittle, wasting the mold).